swseighman/JMS-OCI/README.md

 In this example, we'll install a management agent on your host (Linux or Windows) and configure the JMS plugin.

 ### Linux Installation Instructions
-First, download the Management Agent.
+First, download the JMS Management Agent.

 Login to your JMS instance, from the hamburger choose **Observability & Management** -> **Java Management**.